bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 been added to F1-F6 and also the motor output.

 For F0-F6 an appropriate LED + Resistor has been added so that there is a visual indicator if a function is on or off.
+These LED's will draw between 1-10ma depending on track voltage.

 For the motor output a bi-color Red/Green LED with an appropriate resistor has been added across the motor output.
 The color Red or Green will indicate the motor direction, and the LED will vary in intensity from the PWM drive of the motor.
+These LEDs will draw betweenn 1-2ma depending on track voltage.

 ### Dummy Load